seclaw-eval/seclaw-eval/README.md

 ---

-## Overview
+## Abstract

-**SeClaw** is a framework for evaluating the security risks of autonomous LLM agents operating in stateful environments.

-Modern LLM agents are increasingly equipped with tools, files, memory, and access to external services.
-These capabilities enable complex real-world workflows, but they also introduce new security risks that are difficult to measure with existing benchmarks.
-Current agent security evaluations often rely on manually designed tasks, cover only a limited set of emerging threats, and mainly focus on final outputs rather than the execution processes that lead to unsafe behavior.

-To address these limitations, SeClaw introduces a framework that combines:

-* **Specification-driven security task synthesis**, which enables scalable and controllable generation of security evaluation tasks from structured risk specifications;
+Autonomous LLM agents increasingly operate in stateful environments where they access tools, files, memory, and external services.
+While such capabilities enable complex real-world workflows, they also introduce security risks that are difficult to capture with existing evaluations.
+Current agent security benchmarks often rely on manually curated tasks, provide limited coverage of emerging threats, and focus primarily on final outcomes rather than the execution processes that lead to unsafe behavior.
+We introduce SeClaw, a framework that combines specification-driven security task synthesis with execution-based security evaluation for Autonomous agents.
+Spec-driven security task synthesis enables scalable and controllable construction of security tasks from structured risk specifications, while SeClaw docker provides a standardized testbed for evaluating agent behavior under diverse safety-risk scenarios.
+The benchmark covers risks arising from resources, user tasks, environments, and intrinsic agent behaviors, and supports trajectory-aware assessment of unsafe actions beyond final responses.
+By bridging systematic task synthesis and reproducible security evaluation, SeClaw provides a practical foundation for measuring, diagnosing, and comparing security failures in autonomous LLM agents.
-* **Execution-based security evaluation**, which evaluates agent behavior in a standardized environment;
-* **Trajectory-aware assessment**, which analyzes unsafe actions during the agent execution process rather than only checking final responses.

-By connecting systematic task synthesis with reproducible security evaluation, SeClaw provides a practical foundation for measuring, diagnosing, and comparing security failures in autonomous LLM agents.

 ---